The translation of this document is outdated.

 and for reimbursement of work-related expenditures;

-or municipality council, his or her vice-chairperson, local
+or her vice-chairperson, local government administration

-institutions and other local government officials and
+government officials and employees;

 or Cabinet regulations, the charges for: